abdennour001/twitter-clone-quacker-for-ducks/README.md

 -   [ ] ⬅️ Retrieve data from a server on the client using Fetch
 -   [ ] 🙈 Hide/Show elements on the client
 -   [ ] ✨ Add elements to the page on the client
+-   [ ] 🔑 Add authentication system to the back-end
+-   [ ] 🔄 Update the front-end, add auth login and register forms
+-   [ ] 🔴 Everyone can see all quacks but only auth-user can quack
 -   [ ] 🚀 Deploy the client with now.sh
 -   [ ] 🚀 Deploy the database with atlas
 -   [ ] 🚀 Deploy the server with now.sh